CMU-Graphics/Scotty3D/assignments/A3/T5-materials.md

 Implement `reflect` and `Mirror::scatter()`.

 Because discrete BSDFs do not require Monte Carlo integration (we can simply analytically evaluate each possible direction), we do not implement `BSDF::pdf`.
-Perhaps more interestingly, we also do not require `BSDF::evaluate`.
+Perhaps more interestingly, we also do not require `Material::evaluate`.
 This is because evaluating the BSDF is only necessary when sampling directions from distributions other than the BSDF itself.
 When the BSDF is discrete, like a perfect mirror, we can assume other distributions never sample the single (infinitesimal) direction at which the BSDF is non-zero.

-Therefore, we must update our path tracing procedure in `Pathtracer::sample_(in)direct_lighting`: when the BSDF is discrete (`BSDF::is_discrete`), we are not doing a Monte Carlo estimate, hence should not use `BSDF::pdf`.
+Therefore, we must update our path tracing procedure in `Pathtracer::sample_(in)direct_lighting`: when the BSDF is discrete (`Material::is_specular`), we are not doing a Monte Carlo estimate, hence should not use `Material::pdf`.
 Instead, simply multiply the scattering attenuation and the incoming light.
 Note that failing to make this check will cause the invalid BSDF calls to abort.

 ## Step 2: `Materials::Refract`